Martinair Flight 495: Crash

+Casualties

+56 occupants were killed in the crash; 2 cabin crew and 54 passengers.
+Most of the dead were sitting between rows 20 and 29, above the ruptured fuel tanks, where the fire quickly engulfed the cabin.
+The report stated that there were no fatalities between rows 1 to 10 and 30 to 41.
+106 others were severely injured, most of these injuries being burns.

 Causes

 Opinions differ as to the cause(s) of this disaster.

 Official investigation by Portuguese aviation authorities

 According to the Portuguese aviation authority (DGAC), the cause(s) were likely to have been: